invertase/notifee/CONTRIBUTING.md

 ```

 ## Publishing
+Maintainers with write access to the repo and the npm organization can publish new versions by following the release checklist below.

 ### Release Checklist

+1. Navigate to the React Native package: `cd packages/react-native`
 1. Bump version: `npm version {minor/patch}`
 1. Publish to npm: `npm publish`
 1. Update release notes [here](https://github.com/invertase/notifee/blob/master/docs/react-native/docs/release-notes.md)